mindspore-ai/docs/tutorials/source_en/beginner/introduction.md

 - Low-Level Python API

     Low-level APIs are at the third layer, including tensor definition, basic operators, and automatic differential modules, enabling users to easily define tensors and perform derivative computation.
-For example, users can customize tensors by using the Tensor API, and use the GradOperation operator in the ops.composite module to calculate the derivative of the function at a specified position.
+For example, users can customize tensors by using the Tensor API, and use the grad API to calculate the derivative of the function at a specified position.

 ## Introduction to Huawei Ascend AI Full-Stack Solution